-Our mindfulness classes in San Francisco and Berkeley provide participants with practical tools for living life with more ease, wisdom, joy, and effectiveness.
-Learn to cultivate self-compassion, peace, and work life balance.
-Students of our 8-week classes in mindfulness-based stress reduction (MBSR) report:
+Our online mindfulness meditation group meets on Monday nights at 6:30-7:30 Pacific Time.
+Our mindfulness-based stress reduction classes in Berkeley and San Francisco provide participants with practical tools for living life with more ease, wisdom, joy, and effectiveness.
+Mindfulness training is simple and accessible while helping people connect to their own inner resources to promote better health, healing, and well-being.
+Graduates of our 8-week classes in mindfulness-based stress reduction (MBSR) report:

 - Lasting Decrease in Stress Levels